-Section 6.56 Accessory Apartment
+Section 6.56 Accessory Dwelling

-Accessory apartments shall comply with the following regulations:
+An accessory dwelling shall comply with the following regulations:

-- A. Accessory Apartment Defined.
-An accessory apartment is a dwelling unit that is accessory to and contained within a principal single-family dwelling, and which is occupied by either persons related to the occupant of the principal residence by blood, marriage, or legal adoption; domestic servants; or gratuitous guests.
-An accessory apartment typically has its own kitchen, bath, living area, sleeping area, and usually a separate entrance. - B. Residence an Incidental Use.
-The accessory apartment shall be clearly incidental to the principal residence on the site.
+- A. Residence an Incidental Use.
+The accessory dwelling shall be clearly incidental to the principal single-family dwelling on the site.
 Accordingly, the following conditions shall be met: - 1.
-Accessory apartments shall be established in and attached to owner-occupied homes only by means of a fully enclosed, insulated and heated space. - 2.
-Only one (1) such accessory residence shall be permitted on each parcel. - 3.
-The total floor area of the accessory apartment shall not exceed eight hundred (800) square feet. - C. Setbacks and Placement on the Parcel.
-Accessory residences shall comply with all setback requirements for the district in which they are located. - D. Compatibility with Surrounding Land Use.
-The design of the accessory residence shall not detract from the single-family character and appearance of the principal residence or the surrounding neighborhood.
-The accessory residence shall not have a front entrance visible from the front yard, other than the entrance that serves the principal residence.
-When viewed from the outside, it shall appear that only one household occupies the site. - E. Parking and Access.
-In addition to required parking for the principal residence, one additional parking space shall be provided for the accessory residence. - F. Termination.
-An accessory apartment that is no longer needed for the purposes outlined herein shall be incorporated into and become a part of the single-family home to which it is attached.
+An accessory dwelling shall be established in and attached to an owner-occupied single-family dwelling only by means of a fully enclosed, insulated and heated space. - 2.
+Only one (1) such accessory dwelling shall be permitted on each parcel. - 3.
+The gross floor area of the accessory dwelling shall not exceed 800-square feet or fifty percent (50%) of the principal single-family dwelling's gross floor area, whichever is less. - B. Setbacks and Placement on the Parcel.
+Accessory dwellings shall comply with all setback requirements for the zoning district in which they are located. - C. Compatibility with Surrounding Land Use.
+The design of the accessory dwelling shall not detract from the single-family character and appearance of the principal dwelling on the lot, or the surrounding neighborhood.
+The accessory dwelling shall not have a front entrance visible from the front yard, other than the entrance that serves the principal dwelling on the lot.
+When viewed from the outside, it shall appear that only one (1) household occupies the site. - D. Parking and Access.
+In addition to the minimum required parking for the principal dwelling, one (1) additional required parking space shall be provided for the accessory dwelling. - F. Termination.
+An accessory dwelling that is no longer needed for the purposes outlined herein shall be incorporated into and become a part of the principal single-family dwelling to which it is attached. - G. Rental Certification.
+The accessory dwelling shall be subject to the applicable requirements of the Townships Housing Licensing Ordinance.

-Section 6.57 Multiple Family and Single Family Attached Housing Requirements

-The following site development standards shall apply to attached housing developments, including development in the R-3A, Multiple-Family Residential and R-3B, Medium-Density Multiple-Family Residential Districts:
+Section 6.57 Multiple Family and Single Family Attached Housing Requirements The following site development standards shall apply to attached housing developments, including development in the R-3A, Multiple-Family Residential and R-3B, Medium-Density Multiple-Family Residential Districts: